We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 During live classes, your instructor may watch this data and give you a shout-out.

-This factors in whether you’re hitting your target heart rate, how you’re progressing through strength exercises, and whether you’re doing recovery exercises like meditations and cooldowns.
+This factors in whether you’re hitting your target heart rate, how you’re progressing through strength exercises, and whether you’re doing recovery exercises such as meditations and cooldowns.
 This score represents a breakdown of your fitness engagement.

-Target heart rate zones are also used during competitive classes, so you’ll need to wear a heart rate monitor that’s connected to the Mirror in order to participate.
+Target heart rate zones are also used during competitive classes, so you’ll need to wear a heart rate monitor that’s connected to the Mirror to participate.

 You earn points for your ability to reach and recover from your target zone, and you can compete with other members to see who can best maintain their target heart rate zone.